joseeden/joeden/docs/015-Containerization/020-Kubernetes/005-Kubernetes-Cluster.md

 ### API Server

-- essentially the commmunication hub
-- core to all the operationa
-- all configuration changes pass through the API server
+The **API Server** is the central hub for all Kubernetes communication and operations.

-- simple REST API interface
+- Acts as a REST API interface
+- Routes all configuration changes
-- verifies the operation and updates the etcd
+- Verifies operations and updates **etcd**

 ### etcd (Cluster store)

-- persists the state of the Kubernetes objects
+**etcd** is the persistent storage for the Kubernetes cluster.

-- objects are persisted into a key-value store called **etcd**
+- Saves Kubernetes object states in key-value pairs
-- implements watches on the stored keys
+- Monitors object state with **watches** on keys
-- all other services are stateless and grab from API server
+- Stateless services retrieve data via the API server

 ### Scheduler

-- manages which Nodes to start Pods on
+The **Scheduler** assigns Pods to Nodes based on resource needs.

-- watches the API server for unsceduled Pods,
+- Monitors API server for unscheduled Pods
-- evaluates the resources required by a Pod,
-- handles the resource constraints that we define,
-- and then schedule the Pods on nodes
+- Matches Pods to Nodes based on resource constraints

-- 2-steps process
+Scheduling process:

-    - **Filtering** - find feasible nodes where resources could fit
+- **Filtering** – Finds Nodes with required resources
-    - **Score** - Rank each node to choose the most suitable Pod placement
+- **Scoring** – Ranks Nodes to pick the best match for each Pod

 ### Controller Manager

-- handles lifecycle functions of the Controllers
+The **Controller Manager** maintains system state via Controllers.

-- constantly running the controller loops
+- Runs controller loops to monitor
-- watch the current state of the system
-- update the API server based on the desired state
+- Update system state based on desired configurations

-- types:
+Controller types:

-    - **Node controller** - noticing and responding to nodes
+- **Node Controller** – Manages node availability
-    - **Replication Controller** - maintain the correct number of Pods
+- **Replication Controller** – Maintains correct Pod counts
-    - **Endpoints Controller** - populates endpoint objects (join servces and Pods)
+- **Endpoints Controller** – Links services and Pods
-    - **Service Account and Token Controllers** - create default accounts and API access tokens for namespaces
+- **Service Account and Token Controllers** – Manages default accounts and tokens for namespaces

-### Cloud Controller Manager - for EKS Setup only
+### Cloud Controller Manager (for EKS Setup only)

-- handles communication with AWS
+The **Cloud Controller Manager** manages cloud-based resources for AWS EKS.

-- autoscaling for bringing up more nodes
+- Manages autoscaling and cloud integrations
-- provision EBS to back container volumes
+- Provisions EBS volumes and load balancers
-- provision loadbalancers

-In addition to these five, we'll also mention **kubectl**, which isn't a part of the control plane but is necessary to interact with the API Server.
+Additionally, **kubectl** is essential for interacting with the API Server, though it is not part of the control plane itself.

 ## Worker Node